ahmet/awesome-web3/README.md

 - [Remix](https://github.com/ethereum/remix-project) - Browser-based compiler and IDE that enables users to build Ethereum contracts with Solidity language and to debug transactions.
 - [UniSwap](https://github.com/Uniswap) - Decentralized trading protocol on Ethereum.
 - [Chainlink](https://github.com/smartcontractkit/chainlink) - Chainlink enhances the possibilities of smart contracts by allowing them to access real-world data.
+- [react-moralis](https://github.com/MoralisWeb3/react-moralis) - Hooks and components to use Moralis in React app.

 ## Tutorial